Rope Access Technician

 After 6 months without registered hours, the certificate is not valid any longer.

-We can also organize this training course under IRATA scheme and obtain the organization's certification.
+We can also organize this training course under the IRATA scheme and obtain the organization's certification.